fhengartner/esp8266-everything/code/temperature_sensor/dht11/README.md

 DHT11 Temperature- & Humidity-Sensor for ESP8266
 ================================================

-Read's values from DHT11 sensor, prints temperature & humidity to serial console and sends temperature & humidity to thingspeak.
+Read temperature & humidity from DHT11 sensor, prints values to serial console and sends values to thingspeak.

 Note (!)
 --------